The Birthday boy and his best chocolate cake.

 Promises for next year and heartfelt gratitude.

 They say count your blessings.
 I do that on every opportunity, on every occassion.
 Wired messages are the call of the day.
 Friends and relatives called, sent messages, used my wall on facebook and even facebook stories to remember my special day.
 I remain grateful to you all.
-Next year I promise to cook a meal for the entire family, so my cooking game has to go up beyond Rogan Josh (link ) and Kosha Mangsho (link) It was awkward to cut the cake and Madhushree I decided rather we shoot the cake for the blog and then all of us enjoyed the best chocolate cake together.
-I felt a sense of calmness and peace within.
+Next year I promise to cook a meal for the entire family, so my cooking game has to go up beyond Rogan Josh (link ) and Kosha Mangsho (link) It was awkward to cut the cake and Madhushree I decided rather we shoot the cake for the blog.
+Then all of us enjoyed the best chocolate cake together.
+I felt a sense of calmness within.
 I tried to capture and remember as many moments as possible, I had lost Baba 4 years back within 15 days of my birthday.
 Birthdays also at times, bring in memories which you don’t want to remember.

 Over to Madhushree: